truestbyheart/Framer-CLI/README.md

  4. Make sure the git bash has `curl` or `wget` installed

 ### For MacOs users
-To install the CLI o nyour system run one of the following command based on your preferences
+To install the CLI on your system run one of the following command based on your preferences

 **via curl**